 Blaskowski has led the AF National 18U team to top finishes in a number of national events.
-AF National is now a Tier 1 team in the Texas Fastpitch League with a seventh place finish in the 2020 fall championship and an 11th place finish in the 2020 summer championship.
-AF National finished in the top five at the Triple Crown Texas State Championships and TC Southwest Nationals.
-AF National claimed the 2020 USSSA National Championship.
+AF National is a member of the Texas Fastpitch League and has competed in both Alliance Championships.
+They have also competed in the Alliance Super Cup and advanced to Stage Two both years.
+In the fall of 2022, AF National finished second at the Texas Gold Cup.
+In summer of 2022, they finished 12th at the Boulder IDT.
+During the CoVID summer of 2020, AF National finished in the top five at the Triple Crown Texas State Championships and TC Southwest Nationals and claimed the 2020 USSSA National Championship.

 Blaskowski is considered one of the top offensive coaches in NCAA collegiate softball.
 His teams have perennially led the country in numerous offensive categories.
 In 2015, 2016 and 2017, West Texas A&M led the nation in Batting Average, Slugging Percentage, On-Base Percentage and Walks.
 In 2014, 2015 and 2017, they led the nation in Total Home Runs, Home Runs per game.
 In 2017, they were second in the nation in scoring, total doubles hit and doubles hit per game.

 Blaskowski’s teams hit over 100 home runs in 2014 and 2015, only eight times has a team hit over 100 home runs in NCAA-II.
 They are the only program to do it twice.
 Their 98 home runs in 2017 marked the fourth consecutive season they hit over 80 home runs.
 For nine consecutive seasons, Blaskowski’s teams scored over 400 runs in a season.
 Including three straight years (2014-16) where they scored over 500 runs each season.